-The program is designed to provide classroom instruction and

-practical hands-on laboratory work.
+The Culinary Arts program is designed to provide classroom instruction and practical hands-on laboratory work in a kitchen setting.
 Emphasis is placed on building skills and techniques while providing for study in advanced and emerging areas of culinary arts.
-Instruction in food production management provides the student with a solid hospitality business foundation.
+Introduction to culinary arts management provides the student with a solid hospitality business foundation.
 The program has a strong entrepreneurial and practical focus with the ability to apply the knowledge and skills obtained too many businesses.

-Culinary arts graduates are trained for careers leading toward the following job opportunities: sous chef, banquet chef, executive chef, caterer, food sales representative, kitchen manager, and corporate chef.
+Culinary arts graduates are trained for careers leading toward the following job opportunities: Sous Chef, Banquet Chef, Executive Chef, Caterer, Food sales representative, Kitchen Manager, and Corporate Chef.
 Assistance is provided for American Culinary Federation apprenticeship training and testing, as well as local and national internship positions (Walt Disney World, Orlando, FL).
 Scholarships are available to culinary arts students from local hospitality and food service venues as well as LCCC.

-- To prepare for supervisory employment in the hospitality and food-service industry. - To learn the principles of management as the principles to the hospitality and food-service industry
+- 1. To prepare for employment in the Hospitality and Foodservice Industry. - 2.
+To learn introductory management principles as they relate to Hospitality and Foodservice Industry.